// STEM region Linz "MINT Region OÖ Zentral"

 in technology & co

-the core group around the innovation centre of the city of Linz (Franz Winkler and Silvia Hackl) with Manuel Blum from BFI and CODERS.BAY, Bernadette Weinreich from Johannes Kepler University and Manfred Ruhmer, Managing Director of Infineon Linz, together with many other committed institutions, educational establishments and companies, took part in the second STEM regions tender and successfully received the approval for the quality label as ‘MINT Region OÖ Zentral’ in May 2025.
-The official award ceremony will take place in Vienna on 7 October 2025.
+In the central region of Upper Austria, the core group around the innovation hub of the city of Linz (Franz Winkler and Silvia Hackl) joined forces with Bernadette Weinreich from Johannes Kepler University, Manfred Ruhmer (CEO of Infineon Linz), Manuel Blum (self-employed) and Pia Čukić (freigeista), Gerald Landl (teaching4change association – NaWi | Nautik | Innovation) together with many other committed institutions, educational establishments and companies took part in the second MINT region tender and in May 2025 successfully received approval for the quality label as ‘MINT Region OÖ Zentral’.
+The official award ceremony took place in Vienna on 7 October 2025.

 We look forward to hearing from other companies, educational institutions, organizations or public bodies from Linz and the surrounding area who would like to get involved with their existing STEM initiatives.
 If you are interested in active participation, please contact us at innovation@mag.linz.at